ApoTheOne/queueprocessor/README.md

 # queueprocessor

-Process queued items from SQS via Aws lambda function and put them in S3 bucket as a we page.
+Process queued items from SQS via Aws lambda function and put them in S3 bucket as a web page.

 Installation: